Sixela33/CryptoWebsite/README.md

 # Flask-Website
+This was my first attempt at making a website

-I created this website to promote and sell a Sofware application (Code not available).
+I created this website to promote and sell a Sofware application.

 I used Flask for the backend and html and css (bootstrap) for the frontend.

 ## Technologies